 Wedding Planning Tips for Couples with Busy Work Schedules:

-When you have picked a date for your nuptials, talk to your partner, grab a calendar, and work backwards from your special day.
+When you have picked a date for your nuptials, talk to your partner, grab a calendar, and work backward from your special day.
 Mark the dates of key deadlines you need to watch out for.
 Having a binder with important notes and contracts will help you manage your schedule.

 before organizing your wedding, it’s best to organize yourself first